worldline-go/pong/README.md

 # LogLevel is the log level, default info
 log_level: "debug"

-# Delims for gotemplate, set the delimeter to avoid conflict with the other template engines
+# Delimeters for gotemplate, set the delimeter to avoid conflict with the other template engines
-# delims:
+# delimeters:
 # - "{{"
 # - "}}"